Looking for ideas to encourage kids to spend time in nature? Then this is the site for you!

-With the worldwide challenges we are currently facing in 2020, spending time in nature is a great way to relieve anxiety.
+With the worldwide challenges we are currently facing, spending time in nature is a great way to relieve anxiety.
 Lying on a lawn, picking a flower or digging in soil can slow the mind down and ease tension.
 Crafting is another activity which is soothing, creative and productive.
 So nature crafts are fabulous activities to do when you are staying safe at home or in your local neighbourhood.

 Check out my blog, Insta feed and books for lots of inspiring nature craft ideas.
 Folks in South Australia are welcome to come along to a workshop for hands-on, crafty fun!

 I'll be at Sophie Thomson's Open Garden on Saturday 3rd April.
 See Easter Open Garden - Mt Barker Springs